IBM/eval-assist/backend/src/evalassist/judges/README.md

 * `score_threshold`: If specified, the score for the criterion will be 1.0 if the result score is above this threshold, and 0.0 otherwise.
 * `required`: If set to `True`, the aggregated score will be 0.0 if the score for this criterion does not match the maximum possible value (i.e., its weight).

 By default, the scores for each criterion are normalized between 0 and 1 based on the minimum and maximum scores of the criterion's options.
+To disable this, pass `normalize_scores=False` to the MultiCriteria object.

 ### Example Usage